Barbican Estate Office Review

 The redaction exercise should not have taken so long.
 The City should have started work on it earlier, however, some of the time was taken up with the need to agree proper criteria with and for proper scrutiny of the process by residents’ representatives.
 The redactions were deemed essential to allow the widest circulation of documents and the criteria for them has been published.

-New papers [with page numbers from the agenda pack] are:
+Papers [with page numbers from the agenda pack] are:

 Pages 3-8 The introductory paper from Ros Ugwu providing a summary.